davidgasquez/davidgasquez.com/README.md

-# David Gasquez Personal Website
+# Personal Website

-Source code for my personal website and blog, [davidgasquez.com](https://davidgasquez.com).
+Source code for my personal website and blog.
+Built with Eleventy and some tears from a mainly Data Engineer.

 ## Development

-You can use the devcontainer environment to develop locally.
-Once inside the container, you can also use the `Makefile` to run Hugo server.
+You can use the Development Container environment to develop locally.
+Once inside the container, you can also use the `Makefile` to run serve the content locally.

 ## Deployment

 Pushing to the `main` branch will trigger a new deployment!
+The website is hosted on GitHub Pages.

+## License

+MIT